sudosean/mw-workshop/README.md

 ### Best Practices
 - Again, Env vars can be scoped to the Workflow level, Job level and Step level
 - Use environment variables within the narrowest scope possible
-- Be aware that if you create new environment variables and append them to the $GITHUB_ENV variable then they will be available to all subsequent Steps within that same Job
+- Be aware that if you create new environment variables and append them to the $GitHub_ENV variable then they will be available to all subsequent Steps within that same Job
-- For Environment Variables use SNAKE_CASE (All Caps)
+- For Environment Variables use SNAKE_CASE (All Caps) unless a particular Action requires otherwise (environment variables are generally case-sensitive)

 ## Step 8: Opening your Pull Request
 <a name="OpeningPR"></a>
-For this github action to run, it will need to go through a pr process.
+For this GitHub action to run, it will need to go through a pr process.
 Open a pr and you should see the new "check" running at the bottom of the pr.
-Then, head to the next step to see the linter run in the worklfow!
+Then, head to the next step to see the linter run in the workflow!

 Note: We configured this job in step 3 to trigger `on` a pr and a merge (of non main branches).

-## Step 9: Watching jobs in Github UI
+## Step 9: Watching jobs in GitHub UI
 <a name="WatchingJobs"></a>
-There are a few ways to fiew the workflow running.
+There are a few ways to view the workflow running.
 Either on the pr, under the "Checks" section or you can click on the actions tab at the top of the repo and find your workflow running there

 Click the "Actions" tab at the top of the repo
 <img width="848" alt="Screen Shot 2022-08-10 at 2 09 21 PM" src="https://user-images.githubusercontent.com/7821732/184020581-4024fe06-1652-402a-80fa-66cd33a43cc5.png">